openlegend/core-rules/core/src/09-special-equipment/01-chapter-nine.md

 **DT (Damage Threshold)** is an indication of how much punishment the mount or vehicle can take.
 When a vehicle reaches zero hit points, it gains one damage level and its hit points return to maximum.
 Any remaining damage is carried over to the its new hit point total.
 Thus, a vehicle can suffer multiple damage levels from a single attack.
 A mount has disadvantage equal to its damage level on all action rolls.
 Once the mount's damage level reaches its damage threshold, it is disabled (unable to act) until healed or repaired.
 Repairing or healing one damage level requires 1 day per wealth level of the vehicle.

 **Defenses** are the Toughness, Guard, and Resolve defenses of the vehicle or mount.
-If "Immune" is listed for a given defense, then attacks targeting that defense have no effect.
+If “Immune” is listed for a given defense, then attacks targeting that defense have no effect.

 #### Properties

 **Faster than Light** - The vehicle is capable of traveling faster than the speed of light.
 Doing so requires that a pilot expend a focus action on three consecutive rounds.

 **Guided Weapons** - Attacks made with this vehicle are particularly difficult to evade.
 When the vehicle makes an attack using an attribute greater than zero, it rolls an additional d20 and keeps the higher die.
-This benefit only applies to attacks that target an opponent's Guard defense.
+This benefit only applies to attacks that target the Guard defense.

 **Multi-Pilot** - The vehicle can be piloted by a number of people equal to the value indicated.
 Each pilot can make use of the vehicle to make actions, but no more than 2 move actions can be taken by the vehicle in each round.